MrMahgu/obs-ndi5-filter/README.md

 # obs-ndi5-filter

-OBS filter plugin example allowing you to share a texture using an NDI5 filter
+OBS filter plugin allowing any source texture to be shared via NDI5.

-NOTE: Currently does nothing and is not implemented.
+`NOTE: This filter only send video data.`